lottekoblens/mchart/README.md

 This is a project for a digital version of a morphological chart.
 It's a toolkit to find substitutes and understand where ingredients can be found to create new recipes.

-For this project d3.js and React are used.

 ## :bookmark_tabs:	 Table of Contents

 * [Concept](https://github.com/lottekoblens/mchart#bulb-concept)